 It’s a brand spanky New Year.
-As most people are, you’re probably pumped to put the (dumpster fire?) that was 2016 behind you.
+As most people are, you’re probably pumped to put the last year behind you.
 The New Year always feels like a clean slate – full of promise and possibilities.

 Goals are great.
 Planning is perfect.
 Strategy is smart.

 Now, it’s time to EXECUTE.

 Your ability to execute your sales strategy is the difference between surviving and THRIVING.

 Execution is one of the hardest business disciplines to master.
 “The Plan” is usually the first thing to go out the window when we get busy . . . or desperate.
 Add to that our need for immediate gratification and we don’t usually have a lot of patience for the time and persistence it takes to fully implement and execute a strategy.

 And, what looks good on paper is much harder to put into action in real-time.
 Various studies report organizational failure rates at implementing and executing strategy are extremely high – averaging between 60 and 90 percent (Kaplan & Norton 2005).